rahhulleee/tp/docs/DeveloperGuide.md

 #### Design considerations:
 - User can view all meetings scheduled for the current week, *in chronological order*.
 This allows the user to **efficiently identify** the meetings that are coming up soon.
 - The meetings should be displayed *along with the client's name*, so that users can identify the client they are meeting and the time of the meeting.
-- Designed as a pop-up window to allow users to view the meetings *without cluttering the main window*.
-Users can also check details in the main window while viewing the meetings.
+- Designed as a pop-up window to allow users to view the meetings *without cluttering the main window with meetings details*.
 - User must be *able to close the window using a **keyboard***, to maintain the keyboard-centric design and speed advantage of the CLI app.

 --------------------------------------------------------------------------------------------------------------------